Convivencia: Major groups

-The first source is a collection of letters in which the Islamic leaders were asked about the legality of Muslims' observance and participation in Christian festivals.

-Rules for the Christians from the early twelfth century

-Rules Muslims should follow when living among Christians.

-Letter from Jewish philosopher Moses Maimonides (1135-1204) fleeing Al-Andalus

 Debate

 The idea of convivencia has had supporters and detractors from the time Castro first proposed it.
 Hussein Fancy has summarized the underlying assumptions on both sides of the debate: "The convivencia debates were never about political ideologies or partisan politics, as they are often construed, but rather," as Ryan Szpiech has argued, "about fundamental and unresolved methodological and philosophical issues.
 While Castro appealed to philosophical interpretivism, [Claudio] Sánchez-Albornoz appealed to scientific positivism."

 David Nirenberg challenged the significance of the age of "convivencia," claiming that far from a "peaceful convivencia" his own work "demonstrates that violence was a central and systemic aspect of the coexistence of majority and minority in medieval Spain, and even suggests that coexistence was in part predicated on such violence".

 Some critics of the concept of Convivencia point to the execution of the Martyrs of Córdoba during the 850s as a challenge.

 Mark Cohen, professor of Near Eastern studies at Princeton University, in his Under Crescent and Cross, calls the idealized interfaith utopia a myth that was first promulgated by Jewish historians such as Heinrich Graetz in the 19th century as a rebuke to Christian countries for their treatment of Jews.
 This myth was met with what Cohen calls the "counter-myth" of the "neo-lachrymose conception of Jewish-Arab history" by Bat Yeor and others, which also "cannot be maintained in the light of historical reality".
 Cohen aims to present a correction to both these "myths".